What should you do if you are bitten by a tick?

 So if you are bitten by a tick, what should you do?

-The first thing the Centers for Disease Control (CDC) says is if the tick is still on you, you are to use fine-tipped tweezers to grasp the tick as close to your skin as possible and pull up and steady, without twisting the tick or tweezers.
+The first thing the Centers for Disease Control and Prevention (CDC) says is if the tick is still on you, you are to use fine-tipped tweezers to grasp the tick as close to your skin as possible and pull up with “steady even pressure,” making sure not to twist the tick or tweezers.

 After the tick is removed, clean the bite with rubbing alcohol or soapy water.
 Then, flush the tick down the toilet.
-The CDC says that you can place the tick in rubbing alcohol and place it in a sealed bag
+The CDC says that you can also place the tick in rubbing alcohol and place it in a sealed bag if you’d like to show it to your healthcare provider.

 The CDC says that although some companies will test the tick for specific germs, they do not recommend this due to the following reasons, which have been quoted from the CDC: